jmmorales/iSSF/README.md

 Some tests for Bayesian iSSF

-I use the `clogit` code from [David C. Muller] (https://github.com/dcmuller/stan_clogit/blob/master/clogit.stan), and compare it to a Multinomial option and a Bernoulli one
+I use the `clogit` code from [David C. Muller](https://github.com/dcmuller/stan_clogit/blob/master/clogit.stan), and compare it to a Multinomial option and a Bernoulli one